baku89/VirtualMapper/README.md

 ### Cannot open any video file as a source on Windows

-It probaboly would work fine by installing [K-Lite Codec Pack](https://www.codecguide.com/download_kl.htm).
+It probably would work fine by installing [K-Lite Codec Pack](https://www.codecguide.com/download_kl.htm).

 ## License